 The winter time in Kennebunkport is easily the area’s most romantic season.

-Unlike many seaside destinations along the Maine Coast, you’ll find shops, boutiques, and galleries open and primed for exploring all winter long.
-“Paint the Town Red” lights up Kennebunkport for all of February in all shades of red and pink to celebrate romance all month long.
-Red plate specials, romantic packages, and activities for couples are found all around the community, which has recently been named one of New England’s most romantic towns.
+Unlike many seaside destinations along the Maine Coast, you’ll find shops, boutiques, and galleries open all winter long.
+Celebrate the season of romance with “Paint the Town Red” (formerly February for Lovers).
+As one of New England’s most romantic towns, Kennebunkport is aglow with shades of red and pink to celebrate romance all February long, and romantic packages, “red plate specials,” and date-night activities fill the calendar.

-During this time of year, guests often enjoy selecting a room or suite with a gas fireplace or whirlpool tub to set the tone for their romantic and relaxing getaway.
-Each afternoon, guests enjoy freshly baked cookies, tea, cocoa, and hot coffee around the living room fire.
-Visitors often enjoy curling up by the fire with a good book or enjoying a puzzle or casual game of cards.
+Select a room or suite with a gas fireplace or whirlpool tub to set the tone for your romantic and relaxing getaway.
+Unwind by curling up in front of the fire, work on puzzles or check out our assortment of card and board games.
+Each afternoon, enjoy freshly baked cookies, tea, cocoa, and cappuccino around the living room fire.

 The Southern Maine Coast has many opportunities for year round recreation, and winter is no exception.